learn-co-curriculum/potd-alan-kay/README.md

 ## Programmer of the Day: Alan Kay

-<a href='https://learn.co/lessons/potd-alan-kay' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/potd-alan-kay' title='Programmer of the Day: Alan Kay'>Programmer of the Day: Alan Kay</a> on Learn.co and start learning to code for free.</p>